-22 COMMITMENTS AND CONTINGENCIES
+25 COMMITMENTS AND CONTINGENCIES

-(i) The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow-through agreements.
+(i) The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flowthrough agreements.
 As noted in Note 3 to these consolidated financial statements, there is a risk that some or all of these claims may be disallowed.
 To the extent that the costs are disallowed as deductions to shareholders, additional tax attributes would be created for the Company which would be considered for recognition at that time.
 Additional costs may be incurred.
-The Company has indemnified the subscribers of current and previous flow-through share offerings against any tax related amounts that become payable by the shareholder as a result of the Company not meeting its expenditure commitments.
+The Company has indemnified the subscribers of current and previous flowthrough share offerings against any tax related amounts that become payable by the shareholder as a result of the Company not meeting its expenditure commitments.

-The Canada Revenue Agency ("CRA") recently conducted an audit of the Company's flow-through expenditures for the calendar years 2010 through 2013.
-As a result of the audit, CRA has proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000.
+The Canada Revenue Agency ("CRA") recently conducted an audit of the Company's flowthrough expenditures for the calendar years 2010 through 2013.
+As a result of the audit, CRA has adjusted the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000.
 In addition, CRA has assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company has made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest.
 Additionally, a provision in the amount of \$3,837,217 has been set up for the estimated subscriber indemnification costs based on the highest personal income tax rates in the Province of Ontario at the time these expenditures were renounced to the subscribers plus the Federal and Ontario investment tax credits available at the time.
 The Company has reviewed CRA's proposals and it disagrees with certain positions taken by CRA.
-The Company intends to file formal objections to dispute the assessments once they are issued.
+The Company has filed formal objections to dispute the assessments.